 How much iron do I need?

 The minimal daily requirement or RDA for iron is 18mg.
 That is how much your body should be taking in just to maintain normal function.
 This does not take into account any losses.
 While most of us get some iron via the food we eat, very few women are getting enough iron to make up for menstrual losses or long standing deficiency.
 How much you need to take, in addition to your diet, varies from person to person.
 Your age, stage in life, symptoms and other health factors all determine how much iron you may need.
-Click here to take our brief survey and a get a Personalized Multivitamin tailored to your needs.
+The best way to get vitamins for energy and fatigue is through a custom vitamin that is medically sound and based on your individual needs.
+Click here to take our vitamin survey and a get an all in one custom vitamin tailored to your needs.

 What If I take too much iron?